singhDevs/PR-Script-test/README.md

 - ✅ Add new tasks
 - ✅ Mark tasks as complete/incomplete with checkboxes
-- ✅ Delete tasks
+- ✅ Delete tasks that have been accomplished
-- ✅ Tasks persist in browser's localStorage
+- ✅ Tasks persist in browser's localStorage, so you do not have to worry about creating an account for this.
+Use it on your basis
 - ✅ Clean, modern UI with responsive design

 ## How to Use